 Hmmm.
 That’s a tough question.
 The answer is not as simple as “yes” or “no”.
 A better question would be: Is synthetic oil the best choice for this application?
 All types of synthetic base oils can be the best choice for certain situations.
 The trick is identifying those situations where they make sense or provide value.

-There are plenty of potential benefits to using synthetic oil vs. mineral oil, but that doesn’t mean that synthetics are necessarily better.
+There are plenty of potential benefits to using synthetic oil vs. conventional oil, but that doesn’t mean that synthetic lubricants are necessarily better.
 In order to get value from using a higher-priced synthetic oil, you must ensure that you are utilizing the potential improved performance of those products; and to make those determinations, you need to understand the conditions that allow synthetics to provide that value.

 To more fully understand this issue, first consider the major advantages of common types of synthetic base oils and then identify the conditions for which these advantages become benefits.

 For the sake of brevity, I will not discuss all synthetics, but rather focus on the most common ones – PAOs (polyalphaolefins), PAGs (polyalkaline glycol), diester and polyol ester.

 PAOs, often called synthetic hydrocarbons, are probably the most common type of synthetic base oil used today.
 They are moderately priced, provide excellent performance and have few negative attributes.

 PAO base oil is actually similar to mineral oil.
 The advantage comes from the fact that it is built, rather than extracted and modified, making it more pure.
 Practically all of the oil molecules are the same shape and size and are completely saturated.